 Background

 The Department of Mobility and Infrastructure (DOMI) is remediating 10 identified landslides in Riverview Park.
+These can be seen on the map below.
 The methods of doing so have included soil nails, beam and concrete walls, and grading and benched the ground and slopes.

 These 10 landslides can be identified on this park map by numbers.
-Remediation of landslides marked 8 and 9 have been completed.
-Landslide 6 is being remediated this year.
-Remediation strategies for landslides 1 and 3 are being designed.
+Remediation of landslides marked 8,9, and 6 have been completed.
+Landslide 6 just finished as of 8/22/25.
+Remediation on landslides 1 and 3 are set to begin on 8/25/25 and end on 11/7/2025 although this timeline is subject to shift, if needed.
 The remaining five landslides (2, 4, 5, 7, and 10) are being monitored, and remediation will begin once funding is identified.

 FAQ (Frequently Asked Questions)